Rights and Freedoms of Students

 (f) Provost (via A2VP)

 If the grievance is not resolved to the satisfaction of the student, the appeal paperwork and process is provided by the student’s Academic Grievance Advisor.
-The Grievance Advisor will provide copies of the appeal form to the same parties listed in step III via email and interoffice mail within 72 hours after the Dean’s decision has been communicated in writing.
+The Grievance Advisor will provide copies of the appeal form to the same parties listed in step III via email and interoffice mail within three (3) working days after the Dean’s decision has been communicated in writing.
 For due cause, the Provost may extend these time requirements.